lilygoose89/coco/_posts/2019-11-29-does-thailand-have-a-digital-nomad-visa.md

 If you're looking to make Thailand a base and you wish to operate a business in the kingdom, or your work requires you to make frequent business trips to Thailand, then this may be the visa option for you.
 (But like, are you even a nomad then?
 Probably you call yourself location-independent and whatnot).

 Bear in mind there'll be tons of fun paperwork involved to confirm your financials, travel itinerary and more.
-If you're self-employed then you'll almost certainly have to register a company in Thailand which involves lawyers and accountant and more paperwork.
+If you're self-employed then you'll almost certainly have to register a company in Thailand which involves lawyers and accountants and more paperwork.
 In order to legally work in Thailand, foreigners also need a work permit along with the appropriate visa.
 Yay, even more paperwork\!

 If you're a digital nomad who feels icky about the idea of "working illegally" in Thailand and thinks that getting a business visa will be the answer - it's&nbsp;*probably -&nbsp;*not worth the hassle.
 But we're not lawyers at CoCo, if you want a definitive answer consult a lawyer\!
 Searching for answers on the internet is more likely to lead you to a visa forum circle-jerk rather than a clear answer.&nbsp;